 Immediately after experiencing failure in getting a partner of your choice, you focused on yourself.
-You bothered about aspects of yourself which you want to evaluate in order to understand this failure.
+You were bothered about aspects of yourself that you wanted to evaluate in order to understand this failure.
 This failure became a problem and you tended to solve it – by focusing on yourself.

 You are focusing too much on yourself

-Why you brought focus on yourself?
-Because you have a belief that, ‘Failure in acceptance of proposal means about me.’
-Somehow you have set a ‘rule’ for yourself that, say, ‘Smart people never get rejections.
-Since I am not smart so I will face rejections.’
-So when this ‘rule’ is experienced (which is nothing more than a combination of two irrational, factless statements), you find the rule justified (because you cannot deny what really just happened), and you bring the focus on yourself to evaluate yourself more.
+Why did you put the focus on yourself?
+Because you have a belief: ‘Failure in the acceptance of a proposal means it’s about me.’
+Somehow you have set a ‘rule’ for yourself: ‘Smart people never get rejections.
+Since I am not smart, I will face rejections.’
+So when this ‘rule’ is experienced (which is nothing more than a combination of two irrational, factless statements), you find the rule justified (because you cannot deny what really just happened) and you bring the focus on yourself to evaluate yourself more.
 You actually began ‘ruminating’ about yourself.

-This Ruminative Self-Focus (RSF), which can also be labeled in common parlance as ‘overthinking’ or ‘negative thinking’, traps you in a never ending cycle of repetitive negative thoughts about yourself.
+This Ruminative Self-Focus (RSF), which can also be labelled in common parlance as ‘overthinking’ or ‘negative thinking’, traps you in a never-ending cycle of repetitive negative thoughts about yourself.
 The more you think this way, the more this thinking pattern becomes automatic and rapid.
-The result is that you develop a strong belief about your incapability of finding a partner ever, and you keep facing feelings of rejection whenever you want to propose a person you like.
-In the long run, you may withdraw from forming a relationship altogether and may develop various fears too, for example, fear of intimacy, sexual insecurity, or other anxiety disorder.
+The result is that you develop a strong belief about your incapability of ever finding a partner, and you keep facing feelings of rejection whenever you want to propose to a person you like.
+In the long run, you may withdraw from forming a relationship altogether and may develop various fears too, for example, fear of intimacy, sexual insecurity, or some other anxiety disorder.

 External focus makes you rational